itsjfx/node-steam-bot-manager-ng/README.md

 This module is developed with the goal of simplifying the tasks of managing Steam bots.
 I have many tools which use Steam bots and having a dedicated manager for them seemed appropriate.
 The result is this module.

-A list of changes from the former version [is here](https://github.com/itsjfx/node-steam-bot-manager-ng#changes-from-the-fork-steam-bot-manager-fork-some-breaking-changes)
+A list of changes from the former version [is available here](https://github.com/itsjfx/node-steam-bot-manager-ng#changes-from-the-fork-steam-bot-manager-fork-some-breaking-changes).

 ## Things it does nice